PatternsTechGit/PT_NGRX/README.md

 ## **Step 4:  Setting Up Auth Effects**

-Create a new file in the store folder named `auth.effects.ts`. this file will contain the side effects which is used for interacting with external resources directly through services.
+Create a new file in the store folder named `auth.effects.ts`.
+This file will **contain the side effects which is used for interacting with external resources directly through services**.
 In our case, we will be storing the logged-in user value in local storage on login success and removing the logged-in user value from local storage on the logout event.

 Here is the code below :